California Civil Jury Instructions (CACI) (2017)

 paid to a willing seller, assuming:

 1. That there is no pressure on either one to buy or sell; and

 2. That the buyer and seller are fully informed of the condition and

 quality of the [item of personal property].

 Sources and Authority

 6 California Points and Authorities, Ch.
-65, Damages (Matthew Bender)
+64, Damages: Tort (Matthew Bender)

 1 California Civil Practice: Torts, § 5:17 (Thomson Reuters)